WHAT TO DO IN WINTER IN LONDON

 The botanical gardens host a magical nighttime experience, showcasing the sculptures, buildings, and trees in a totally different way.
 The fairytale walk also has roasted chestnuts and other tempting treats along the route to tempt you off course.

-If you visit at the end of the year, then make sure to also stay in London for New Year‘s Eve – it must be magical to welcome the new year in London with all the fireworks.
+If you visit at the end of the year, make sure to stay in London for New Year‘s Eve.
+It must be magical to welcome the new year in London with all the fireworks.

-However, to watch the fireworks from the Thames River you have to pay an entrance fee of about $12.
+However, to watch the Thames River’s fireworks, you have to pay an entrance fee of about $12.